SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 highway - (noun) a public road, especially an important road that joins cities or towns together:

 satisfactory - (adjective) good or good enough for a particular need or purpose:
+The teachers seem to think his work is satisfactory.
+We hope very much to find a satisfactory solution to the problem.

 no-no - (noun) something that is thought to be unsuitable or unacceptable: